Last updated on October 11th, 2023 at 07:13 pm

 How Much Does A Solar Panel in Washington State Cost?

-A 5 kW solar panel system will typically cost $11,000 to $16,000 in Washington State.
-However, the net price is often several thousand dollars lower after accounting for the 26% Federal Investment Tax Credit and other local solar incentives.
+A 5 kW solar panel system will typically have a sticker price of $13,000 to $18,000 in Washington State.
+However, the net price is usually several thousand dollars lower after accounting for the 30% Federal Investment Tax Credit and other local solar incentives.

 Government Incentives to Get Solar Panels